 Note: The table reports hazard rates from a Cox Proportional Hazard Model.
 Only segments opened between 1950 and 1960 are included in the sample.
 An observation is an individual in the 1940 full count census matched to administrative mortality records.
 The sample consists of individuals who died between 1995 and 2005.
 Displaced corresponds to individuals living in 1940 in houses destroyed by highway construction.
 Adjacent corresponds to individuals living in 1940 within 100 meters of future development.
-The control group is individuals living between 100 and 200 meters from a future highway.
+The control group varies in each column.
+Column (1) includes individuals living between 100 and 200 meters from a future highway.
+Column (2) includes matched individuals.
+Column (3) includes individuals that would have been displaced if the Federal maps were used.
 Each column corresponds to a different regression.
 A hazard rate of 1.1 denotes an approximately 10 percent higher probability of dying at time t than the reference group.
 The outcome of interest is the age at death.
-Column (1) only includes the displacement and adjacent indicators.
-Column (2) includes a set of individual controls: gender, race, homeownership status, and a fourth-degree polynomial on age.
-Finally, column (3) includes city-fixed effects.
-Coefficients are reported with standard errors clustered at the city where the individual lived in the 1940 level. ^{a} indicates the coefficient is significant at the 1%, ^{b} at the 5%, and ^{c} at the 10% level.
+All regressions control for gender, race, homeownership status, and a fourth-degree polynomial on age, in addition to city fixed effects.
+Coefficients are reported with standard errors clustered at the city where the individual lived in the 1940 level. ^a indicates the coefficient is significant at the 1%, ^b at the 5%, and ^c at the 10% level.